ikpeaosemhenon/ikpeaosemhenon-configure-ad/README.md

 ```

 </details>

-  Here is the script loaded into powershell prior to running the script to create 1000 random users
+Here is the PowerShell script that has been loaded before executing it to generate 1000 random users.
   <p align="center">
   <img src="https://i.imgur.com/ez4THWm.png" height="80%" width="80%" alt="powershell with script loaded"/>
   </p>